 A student must maintain a 2.50 GPA for each professional semester to be allowed to continue in the professional program.
 A failing grade in any major taken during the professional sequence will result in suspension from the professional program.
 If the failing grade occurs during the junior year, the student must reapply for acceptance into the professional sequence.

-If the failing grade occurs during the senior year the student must process an application for readmission to the program which will include an interview with the current program faculty as well as the chair of the Division of the Department of Nursing and Allied Health Sciences.
+If the failing grade occurs during the senior year the student must process an application for readmission to the program which will include an interview with the current program faculty as well as the chair of Allied Health Sciences.
 Reinstatement in the professional program will be dependent on academic performance and availability of openings in the senior class.

 Students must also maintain a C in each major course.
 Students must repeat major courses for which less than a C is made.